-RRC Review - The RRC includes the Group CEO and members from the finance team, actuarial and underwriting functions and includes representation from Cathedral.
-The Group CRO attends the meetings and reports on the RRC's activities to the Group and individual entity Boards of Directors and the Risk, Capital and Compliance Committee of Cathedral.
+RRC Review - The RRC includes the Group CEO and members from the finance team, capital management, actuarial, underwriting and operations functions and includes representation from Cathedral.
+The Group CRO attends the meetings and reports on the RRC's activities to the Group and individual entity Boards of Directors.
+The CUL CRO is the link to the Risk, Capital and Compliance Committee of Cathedral.
 The RRC meets on approximately a bi-weekly basis covering a range of ORSA related topics set out in their terms of reference and annual timetable, both of which are reviewed on an annual basis to ensure that they best meet the Group's needs in a changing internal and external environment.

-Each meeting of the RRC considers the core insurance risk profile against Group and subsidiary risk appetites, supported by bi-weekly elemental PML modelling and monthly non-elemental RDS analysis.
-The RRC has a key role in terms of oversight of the BLAST capital model, evaluating the appropriateness of and any proposed major changes to its design, implementation and operation and ensuring that it remains an effective tool to support decision making.
+The RRC considers the core insurance risk profile against Group and subsidiary risk tolerances on a monthly basis for elemental PML modelling and quarterly for non-elemental RDS analysis.
+The RRC has a key role in terms of oversight of the BLAST capital model for Lancashire, evaluating the appropriateness of and any proposed major changes to its design, implementation and operation and ensuring that it remains an effective tool to support decision making.